johrstrom/jmeter-prometheus-plugin/README.md

   - `label` is a keyword.
 In JMeter it means the *name* of the sampler.
   - JMeter variables can be used here.
 See the section [below](#Using-JMeter-variables-as-labels).
 - **Type**: The type of metric you're creating.
+  - See [Prometheus documentation](https://prometheus.io/docs/concepts/metric_types/) about metric types.
+  - [Success Ratio](#Success-Ratio) is something specific to this plugin and you can see the documentation below.
 - **Buckets of Quantiles**:
   - Buckets are comma seperated list of numbers.
 Can be integers or decimals.
   - Quantiles are comma `,` separated pair of decimals separated by a vertical bar `|`.
 The first decimal being the quantile and the second being the error rating.